cyberphone/saturn/PSD2.md

 ### Saturn - Payments Only
-Saturn, which has a more limited scope, *exposing no account information to payees*, is therefore able exploiting a considerably simpler scheme based on the established *four corner* model, obviating the need for PISPs altogether.
+Saturn, which has a more limited scope, *exposing no account information to payees*, is therefore able exploiting a considerably simpler scheme based on a slightly enhanced variant of the firmly established *four corner* model, obviating the need for PISPs altogether.

 ### Trust Establishment
 Since PSD2 APIs provide access to potentially sensitive data in arbitrary banks, a PSD2